andynl/iot-spark-kafka-streaming/README.md

 ![diagram](img/diagram.png)

 ## Quick Start
-Before you run this code, you must have installed Python 3, Apache Kafka, Apache Spark, JDK 8, and MongoDB.
+Before you run this code, you must have installed Python 3, Apache Kafka, Apache Spark, JDK 8, and MongoDB. on your machine.

 Run data producer
 ```